 A disaster is an event that can result in significant harm to lives and/or property, as well as disruption in daily activities.
 For the people living with a transplant, planning for emergencies and disasters can be the difference between life and death.
 Transplant patients must take special preparedness measures to ensure their own health and safety during and after disasters.

-In the event of a disaster, The Nebraska Medical Center will utilize various methods to communicate information that you may need to know.
+In the event of a disaster, Nebraska Medicine will utilize various methods to communicate information that you may need to know.

-To find information about The Nebraska Medical Center Transplant Center, refer to the following sites:
+To find information about Nebraska Medicine Transplant Center, refer to the following sites:

 - Transplant Center